javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/elements.md

 With this configuration, a file under `shared/*` matches both descriptors at the same path level, so its element has `types: ["component", "shared"]`.
 The types accumulate in descriptor declaration order.

+When multiple descriptors match at the same path level, their `captured` values are **merged** into a single object.
+On a key collision across descriptors, the last matching descriptor wins (i.e., later descriptors in the array override earlier ones).
+This applies to the main element and to each parent element independently.

 :::warning
 Multi-type matching is **off by default** in the plugin: `boundaries/elements-single-type` defaults to `true` for backward compatibility.
 Set it to `false` to opt in.
 See the [setting reference](./settings.md#boundarieselements-single-type) for the full details, including how this default differs from the underlying library.
 :::